FMMT666/launchpad.py/README.md

               # open the 1st "Mk2"
               lp = launchpad.LaunchpadMk2()    # notice the "Mk2" class!
               lp.Open()                        # equals Open( 0, "Mk2" )

+              # open the 1st "Mk3"
+              #   NOTICE: Mk3 has two MIDI instances and we need the 2nd one.
+              #   So, to open the first attached devices, use "Open(1)" and not "Open(0)".
+              lp = launchpad.LaunchpadMk3()    # notice the "Mk3" class!
+              lp.Open()                        # THIS WILL NOT WORK!
+              lp.Open(1)                       # this will open the first device lp.Open(3)                       # this would open the 2nd attached Launchpad

+              # open the 1st "X"
+              #   NOTICE: The X has two MIDI instances and we need the 2nd one.
+              #   So, to open the first attached devices, use "Open(1)" and not "Open(0)".
+              lp = launchpad.LaunchpadLPX()    # notice the "LPX" class!
+              lp.Open()                        # THIS WILL NOT WORK!
+              lp.Open(1)                       # this will open the first device lp.Open(3)                       # this would open the 2nd attached Launchpad

               # open the 1st "Pro"
               lp = launchpad.LaunchpadPro()    # notice the "Pro" class!
               lp.Open()                        # equals Open( 0, "Pro" )